All members are given a '

-The rules for pre-existing ailments are not affected.
+The rules for pre-existing ailments are not affected by Lifetime Health Cover.
 You are required to serve a maximum waiting period of twelve months before you are able to claim benefits under your

 A is an ailment, illness or condition, the signs or symptoms of which, in the opinion of a medical practitioner appointed by the health fund, existed at any time during the 6 months prior to the member joining a hospital table or upgrading to a higher level of cover.

 does not apply to ancillary products or ambulance cover.

 Therefore, you need to take out a private health insurance policy that includes in order to be assigned a and lock in lower premiums for the rest of your life.

 Members will be able to vary their level of cover without adjustment to their.

 The premium rate for couples or families with two adult partners will be a combined rate which reflects the age at entry of each of the partners, so that individuals will have a personal age at entry recorded for them rather than a joint age at entry.
 The couple or family premium is calculated by dividing the normal premium (ie. the premium without loadings) by the number of adults on the policy and applying each adult's loading to their proportion of the premium.
 For example, if a couple both aged 40 decided to take out family cover with a registered health fund and the normal premium was $1,000 pa, it would be divided by two, and each individual's loading would be applied to their half of the premium.